 Things that I did not like

-- On higher volumes, there were some distortions which is affecting battery life
+- On higher volumes, there were some distortions which are affecting battery life

 Things I like